 #photographyoftrains #bestsoldpicture #JimPearsonPhotography #thevalleyrailroad #steamtrains

-The Valley Railroad Company #40 steams across an open field in the early morning from Essex, CT
+The Valley Railroad Company #40 steams through the early morning sunrise with a rare mixed freight…

 According to Wikipedia: The Valley Railroad, operating under the name Essex Steam Train and Riverboat, is a heritage railroad based in Connecticut on tracks of the Connecticut Valley Railroad, which was founded in 1868.
 The company began operations in 1971 between Deep River and Essex and has since reopened additional parts of the former Connecticut Valley Railroad line.
 It operates the Essex Steam Train and the Essex Clipper Dinner Train.